whiplashedy/car_trader_nextjs/README.md

  * Used Prisma ORM :fire: to create models and migrate them into db, also used strings from queries to use them in CRUD filtering to retrieve data from database
  * did optimization by caching data :open_file_folder: from API using SWR hooks, rendering data become 2secs faster than default fetching data, which definetely increased MY UX, xd
  * reduced API calls by 60% :chart: with shallow routing and by setting intervals in SWR
- * Used Material UI's Selectors, Paginators and Grid system to build responsive application :heart_eyes:
+ * Used Material UI's Selectors, Paginators and Grid system to build responsive application

 ![Alt text](demo.jpg?raw=true "d1")